Building Engineering Teams

 Alasdair Allan

-Scientist, Author, Hacker, Maker, Journalist, and Head of Documentation, CTO @Negroni Venture Studios, Interim CTO @Evaro
+Scientist, Author, Hacker, Maker, Journalist, CTO @Negroni Venture Studios, Interim CTO @Evaro

 Tuesday Mar 17 / 02:45PM GMT